albina0104/test-scss/README.md

-# Test how .scss files work with GitHub Pages
+# Configuring GitHub Actions to compile .scss files

 ## Table of contents